Yinan929/microeconometrics_nyu/README.md

 # microeconometrics_nyu
 Repository to generate lecture notes of Applied Microeconometrics NYU.
-Peached by Professor Quang Vuong.
+Teached by Professor Quang Vuong.

+Please Fork and do all the changes that you want!